egonw/tmp/paper.md

 you disagree with it.

 Despite the long history, it is not widely used yet.
-The Springer Nature Journal of Cheminformatics, however, started in 2020 a pilot with using CiTO annotation&nbsp;[@citesAsAuthority:Willighagen2020].
+The Springer Nature _Journal of Cheminformatics_, however, started in 2020 a pilot with using CiTO annotation&nbsp;[@citesAsAuthority:Willighagen2020].
 As part of this pilot, Lua scripts were developed that would allow the citation typing to happen when the citation was made.

-The tool to convert BioHackrXiv Markdown to PDF has now been extended with an updated Lua filter to work with the APA Citation Styling Language (CSL), different from the CSL used by the Journal of Cheminformatics.
+The tool to convert BioHackrXiv Markdown to PDF has now been extended with an updated Lua filter to work with the APA Citation Styling Language (CSL, see [https://citationstyles.org/](https://citationstyles.org/)), different from the CSL used by the _Journal of Cheminformatics_).

-During the biohackathon we focused on adding CiTO support.

 ## Wednesday (half way) progress report

 Achievements:

-1. We updated the software that runs the biohackrxiv PDF generation service
+1. We updated the software that runs the BioHackrXiv PDF generation service
-2. We added CiTO support and now can annotate the bibliography in markdown for PDF generation
+2. We added CiTO support and now can annotate the bibliography in Markdown for PDF generation
-3. We added SVG support
+3. We added Scalable Vector Graphics (SVG) support (not CiTO related)

 ## Friday final report

-At the end of the biohackathon we achieved the following outcomes:
+At the end of the BioHackathon we achieved the following outcomes:

 1. CiTO support with recent CSL
 2. SVG support